SMS Broadcast API and Software: How Business Texting Works

 The cost per message is the obvious comparison point, but it is not the only one.
 Deliverability matters more.
 A provider that charges a quarter cent less per message but gets filtered by carriers 15% of the time is not actually cheaper.
 Carrier filtering is a growing problem, and providers with strong carrier relationships and proper registration processes will get more of your messages through.

 If your platform supports multiple providers, you can route messages through different providers based on the recipient's carrier.
 This is called carrier based routing, and it can meaningfully improve delivery rates for high volume senders.
 You send T-Mobile subscribers through one provider and Verizon subscribers through another, using whichever provider has the best delivery rate for each network.
+SMS Campaign Engine supports all of the providers named above through one send API, and our guide on connecting an SMS provider walks through the account setup for each one.

 Compliance and Legal Requirements